peter1591/hearthstone-ai/README.md

 Hope we can have a better accuracy than current result (~79%, which also aligned to the result of AAIA'17 Data Mining Challenge: Helping AI to Play Hearthstone (https://knowledgepit.fedcsis.org/mod/page/view.php?id=1022)).

 I have tried to embedding the card id to encode the battlecry and deathrattle features for each different card.
 Maybe we need to find a better way to generate game data automatically, so the neural network can learn the embeddings separately and hopefully more accurately.

+This is now dealt with by [a separated repository on github)[https://github.com/peter1591/hearthstone-card2vec].

 ### Balance Between Wide and Deep